icune/betsson/README.md

   - Show selected movie detail information.
   - Navigate back to &#39;movie list&#39;.

+Pages should have proper urls and navigation should work as expected:
+  * using the back and forward button of the browser should take to the correct page
+  * reloading the current page should work as expected

 #### Technologies required

 - [Angular](https://angular.io/) (2 or higher)